YMCA Pennine Bridleway MTB Challenge

 The YMCA Pennine Bridleway Challenge is a 175-mile route which runs through the Pennine hills from Derbyshire to Cumbria and Kirkby Stephen.

-If you are an off-road champion, then you know how good this will be and will want to take the plunge and BOOK HERE.
+If you are an off-road champion, then you know how good this will be and won’t want to miss out on this experience.

 Starting from Middleton Top near Wirksworth, highlights of the Trail include: